brooksdonald/cvap/README.md

 ## How to contribute
 To build on to the architecture, modify or enhance the current code base, reach out to Donald Brooks (brooksd@who.int) for access to the private repository.

-## Next development
+## Upcoming developments
-1. Preparation of monthly time series data view across supply secured, supply received, coverage, daily vaccination rate, financing, and coverage in high risk groups.
+1. Preparation of monthly time series data view across supply secured, supply received, coverage, daily vaccination rate, financing, and coverage in high-risk groups.
-2. Build out business analytics view of DAM KPIs: visits to CoVDP Infohub, IAI reports produced, etc.
-3. Create SOP for CCAP modification, including module addition (link) and subtraction (de-link), "UAT" branch before merge to main.
+2. Removal of the 13-Jan daily vaccination rate dataset and replacement with dataframe created from times series.